 Switch the Tab groups

-If you’ve created more than one tab group, you can easily switch between the groups from the sidebar panel.
+You can easily switch between the groups from the sidebar panel if you’ve created multiple tab groups.
 Select the tab group, and it will make the switch.

-If the sidebar panel is hidden, you can also click on the tab group name with a down arrow in the Safari toolbar and select the desired group.
+If the sidebar panel is hidden, click on the tab group name with a down arrow in the Safari toolbar and select the desired group.

 Rearrange Tabs and Tab Groups

-We can rearrange a tab in a particular group from the sidebar panel, select and drag the tab group to the desired position.
+We can rearrange a tab in a particular group from the sidebar panel and select and drag the tab group to the desired position.
 You may drag and drop the tab group above or below a particular group to change their order along the same lines.

 - Launch the Safari browser on your Mac.